![]() |

 DESCRIPTION

-In this workshop we will explore the many ways to engage cotton fabric and PVC pipe.
-Twisting, turning, pleating, pre-stitching, post-stitching, wrapping with or without string... the variations are myriad.
+The techniques of arashi shibori (traditional Japanese pole-wrapping) provide hundreds of patterning opportunities; combine these with myriad color possibilities and you have a nearly boundless potential for linear marks.
+Twisting, turning, pleating, pre-stitching, post-stitching, wrapping with or without string... the possibilities are myriad.
 Results range from the organic to the architectural.
-Layer color, save white, subtract color.
-Quick and dirty or time-enhanced.
-Fabulous patterning.
-So many possibilities.
-As we delve into the many variations you may choose to tackle the challenges of design with the fabrics created (recommended), or you may choose to spend the entire week with your rubber gloves on.
+Some techniques are for the time-challenged, others are for the patient.
+As we delve into the many variations you may choose to tackle the challenges of design with the fabrics created, or you may choose to spend the entire week with your rubber gloves on.